Once you have written your piece, now is time to put it into grammatically correct and plain English.

 Breadth of experience

-As a Freelance Journalist with 16 years’ writing and editing experience, that’s where I come in.
-Having worked as a News Editor, Reporter and Sub-Editor for numerous national and local newspapers, B2B and consumer magazines and websites, I am well versed in editing a range of content for different audiences across all media.
+As a Freelance Journalist with 20-plus years’ writing and editing experience, that’s where I come in.
+Having worked as a News Editor, Reporter and Sub-Editor for a range of national and local newspapers, B2B and consumer magazines and websites, I am well versed in editing a range of content for different audiences across all media.

 Whether it’s editing a news story, in depth profile or feature for a newspaper or magazine or compiling a company newsletter or annual report, I quickly get to grips with the key issues to ensure that you have the best angle so you receive the optimum coverage and take-up from your target readership, delivering a highly polished product.